RenardElectric/ModsSelect/README.md

 ## Roadmap
 * Cleanup the code and add comments
 * store the assets folder inside the executable
-* Keep the changes of the config files when updating
 * Make the app faster